 Poor dental hygiene can also be the underlying cause of foam around the mouth.
-If your dog’s mouth or teeth are in pain from cavities, gingivitis, or other common dog dental problems, they may exhibit excessive panting and salivation.
+If your dog’s mouth or teeth are in pain from cavities, gingivitis, or other common dog dental problems , they may exhibit excessive panting and salivation.
 As we know, this combination results in the buildup of thick foamy bubbles.
 If dental issues are not taken care of in timely matters, your dog may get a dental disease like gum disease.

 If your dog has ingested any amount of poison, such as poisonous plants, insecticides, or other chemicals, foaming at the mouth may occur as your dog tries to rid it from their body.
 In some areas of the United States (mostly Florida), poisonous animals like Bufo Toads can also cause this reaction if your dog happens to come in contact with one.

-It goes without saying that if you suspect the foaming you see is caused by the ingestion of poison or contact with a poisonous substance, contact your local pet poison helpline and bring your dog to the nearest emergency veterinary clinic.
+It goes without saying that if you suspect the foaming and excessive saliva you see is caused by the ingestion of poison or contact with a poisonous substance, contact your local pet poison helpline and bring your dog to the nearest emergency veterinary clinic.

 6. Difficulty Swallowing